-If you are just visiting Italy and often meet new people, unless you both agree on using the informal pronoun tu you will have to stick to the polite pronoun Lei when talking to other adults and people you are not on familiar terms with.
-With kids, it’s customary to use tu, no matter the degree of familiarity.
+If you are just visiting Italy and often meet new people, unless you both agree to use the informal pronoun tu, you will have to stick to the polite pronoun Lei when talking to other adults and people you are not familiar with.
+With children, it’s customary to use tu regardless of familiarity.

 So, how do you politely say be quiet in Italian?